hpc/charliecloud/doc/ch-fromhost_desc.rst

 ----------------------------

-Loadable Libfabric providers, e.g., files that end in :code:`-fi.so`, are copied to a sepcific directory, :code:`libfabric`, inside the image where :code:`libfabric.so` is found.
-If the directory doesn't exist it is created.
+Loadable Libfabric providers, e.g., files that end in :code:`-fi.so`, are copied to a specified or determined path inside the image.
+See ofi section for details.

 Paths listed in the provider's :code:`ldd` output that do not exist within the image are created and assumed to be used as bind-mount targets for corresponding host paths at run time.

-:code:`ldconfig` is executed in the container, using :code:`ch-run -w`, after injection.
+These paths are added to the image at :code:`/etc/ld.so.conf.d/ch-fi.conf`; :code:`ldconfig` is executed in the container, using :code:`ch-run -w`, after injection.

 Arbitrary files
 ---------------